Winter fuel payments

 To qualify for the amounts shown above, you need to be living alone or in receipt of other benefits.

-Take a look at Gov.uk for more information.
+Take a look at Gov.uk for more information and to find out what you'll receive.

 How can I claim this benefit?